-The Lepchas speak the language lepcha, although this language is not very well developed but is rich in vocabulary related to the flora & fauna of Sikkim.
+The Lepchas speak the language Lepcha, although this language is not very well developed but is rich in vocabulary related to the flora & fauna of Sikkim.

 Lifestyle of Lepcha ::

 The Lepchas have a very simple lifestyle.
-They are very intelligent and hospitable in there nature.
+They are very intelligent and hospitable in their nature.
 They are peace-loving people who avoid quarrels.
 They love sports and very good at archery.
 The polyandry marriages are permitted amongst the Lepchas.
 They mostly live by business and on agriculture of paddy, cardamom and oranges.

 They build a house known as "li".
 It has a rectangular shape and 4 to 5 feet height, made by wood or bamboo.
-A traditionally dressed Lepcha male wear half pajamas, under a robe made of striped cotton resembling a loose jacket- the whole ensemble is called a "pagi"..
+A traditionally dressed Lepcha male wear half pajamas, under a robe made of striped cotton resembling a loose jacket- the whole ensemble is called a "pagi".
 The Lepcha lady wears a two - piece dress -a full sleeved blouse called "tago" and a skirt called "domdyan".

 Lifestyle of Bhutias ::